 An hour into the process it looks like this:

 When the handy dandy remote chirps, I head outside and check the now grilled prime rib that is at 125 degrees internal temperature.
 If the fire is too low, add more fuel and leave the lid open so it can breath and grow.
-Here’s what it looked like after a little over two hours on the kettle grill:
+Here’s what it looked like after a little over two hours on the kettle grill and was about 130F:

 I chose to show many of the flame pictures to give you an idea of what the fat on that prime rib will do when exposed to a wicked hot fire, also because fire is cool!
 I seared them on each side, and top and bottom, for only about 90-120 seconds.
 If you don’t have the patience to do this, set a stop watch on your phone to force you to keep it over the heat.
 You just need it in the flames long enough for the grease and moisture on the outside to burn off and the exterior to brown which causes the proteins to caramelize.
 Mmmmmm, caramelized proteins!